lucagl/KMC_pattern/README.md

 Consider input files in example folder.
 2 python3 plotting scripts are also provided.

 ## Acknowledgements:
-Controlling anisotropy in 2D microscopic models of growth, 	arXiv:2103.15535 [cond-mat.stat-mech]
+Controlling anisotropy in 2D microscopic models of growth, L. Gagliardi and O. Pierre-Louis,	arXiv:2103.15535 [cond-mat.stat-mech]